Mateba Autorevolver: Mateba Grifone

-The buttstock came in 2 styles, a solid traditionally shaped walnut stock, or a "skeletonized" style all metal stock with a walnut cheekrest.
+The buttstock came in two styles, a solid traditionally shaped walnut stock, or a "skeletonized" style all metal stock with a walnut cheekrest.

 Multiple cartridge capability

 Mateba Autorevolvers chambered in .357 Magnum can be loaded with .38 Special ammunition.
 Typical .38 Special loads do not have enough power to fully cycle the recoil mechanism, but the weapon will still function with a double-action trigger pull.
 There are two optional recoil springs designed specifically for .38 Special cartridges that can be installed by the operator to overcome this problem (.38 Special and .38 wadcutter).
-Replacing the spring requires the removal of the slide assembly, which is blocked by a retaining pin held in place by a small set screw in the triggerguard.
+Replacing the spring requires the removal of the slide assembly, which is blocked by a retaining pin held in place by a small set screw in the trigger guard.
 The barrel shroud acts as the spring keeper and guide rod bushing.

-Autorevolvers chambered in .44 Magnum can have the recoil spring swapped out to effectively cycle .44 special, .454 Casull, and .45 Long Colt.
+Autorevolvers chambered in .44 Magnum can have the recoil spring swapped out to effectively cycle .44 Special, and .357 Magnum with .38 Special.